christancho/Blogging-with-CrewAI/README.md

 - Check that all required keys are set: `OPENAI_API_KEY`, `BRAVE_SEARCH_API_KEY`, `GHOST_API_KEY`, `GHOST_API_URL`

 **"Rate limit exceeded"**
+- The system now has a very high TPM limit (200,000) to reduce rate limiting
-- Switch to `gpt-4o-mini` model (see recommendation above)
+- Switch to `gpt-4o-mini` model for even better performance
-- Wait a few minutes and try again
+- Wait a few minutes and try again if needed
 - Check your OpenAI billing status

 **"Search failed with status code: 401"**